Nasrallah’s Assassination Puts Hezbollah and the Unification of the arenas in a Critical Moment

 First: Maintaining self-restraint

-In this option, Hezbollah and other members of the “Unity of Arenas” keep the current level of confrontation, in which Hezbollah manage the battle individual without wide participation of Iran, the Houthis and the Iraqi factions.
+In this option, Hezbollah and other members of the “Unification of the arenas” keep the current level of confrontation, in which Hezbollah manage the battle individual without wide participation of Iran, the Houthis and the Iraqi factions.
 On one hand, it does not seem that Hezbollah is able to respond proportionately to Nasrallah assassination, and on the other hand, the other parties would fear the Israeli retaliation against them.
 Additionally, Iran might prefer not to respond to prevent giving Israel the opportunity to drag them into a regional war that could involve the U.S. in defensive and offensive roles, especially since Israel shows considerable readiness to respond disproportionately to any attacks against it.

 Moreover, the Israeli attacks in Syria and Lebanon significantly weakened Iran ability to support Hezbollah or to act from the other arenas against Israel.
 However, despite the damage to Hezbollah’s leadership and security structure, it is possible that Hezbollah would wait to an Israeli ground incursion into Lebanon to rebuild its image.
 Such incursion could enhance the activity of the combat formations in the field, which are estimated to number in the thousands.
 This suggests that Hezbollah is looking to preserve as many capabilities as possible for long-term rebuilding, while Iran seeks to maintain its core and prevent damaging it as its proxies get damaged .